AlanDeStraya/ercPlace/README.md

 ### Train control simulator

-This is a simulation of the Automatic Train Control simulator, with added features:
+This is a simulation of the Automatic Train Control simulator
- - Doesn't take 1-3 hours to start up.
- - Doesn't crash frequently.
  - Online and can be available on any computer.
  - Will hopefully work as an obstruction plan animation.